INTERNATIONAL STUDENT PROGRAM

 EDUCATION FOR INTERNATIONAL STUDENTS

-OUR INTERNATIONAL SCHOOLS
+OUR HIGH SCHOOLS

 Banff Community High School offers high school students all of the required courses and a select number of optional courses required to receive an Alberta High School Diploma.
 The majority of core courses are semestered.
 We do offer courses that run for an entire year such as Physical Education and Music.